samir321-pixel/Cron_Mail_with_Django/README.md

    ```

-You've successfully set up and configured the "Note" application.
+You've successfully set up and configured the application.
 If you encounter any issues during the installation process, please refer to the official documentation or seek assistance from the project's community.

-Feel free to explore and enjoy the features of the "Note" application!
+Feel free to explore and enjoy the features of the application!